• Skip to main content

 Side by side photos showing garbanzo beans being rinsed and skins removed

-The garbanzo beans are drained, rinsed, and skins removed before adding other ingredients.
+The garbanzo beans are drained, rinsed, and the skins removed before adding other ingredients.

 Step 1: Drain the liquid from garbanzo beans, reserving it for later.
 Then rinse with cool water.